Emmotes/ic_spoilers/docs/astarion.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Generational Wealth**
-> Astarion increases the gold find of the formation by `$(amount)%` times the total age of all Champions in the formation.
+> Astarion increases the gold find of the formation by `$(amount)%` multiplied by the total age of all Champions in the formation.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>